evillgenius75/k8s_appdev_adv/2_Advanced_K8S_API/2_2_Advanced_API_Deployment.md

 kubectl get pods -w
 ```

-What you should see is all of the original pods be terminated and then deleted, and rather quickly 6 new pods pods being created with the new version of nginx.
+What you should see is all of the original pods being terminated and then deleted, and rather quickly 6 new pods being created with the new version of nginx.

 #### RollingUpdate